alexwlchan/alexwlchan.net/src/_posts/2019/2019-01-31-monki-gras-the-curb-cut-effect.md

 {%
   slide
   filename="slide15.jpg"
-  alt="A printed page titled “Optical character recognition”, being scanned with a handheld OCR scanner with a red light."" caption="A photo of a handheld OCR scanner, from [Wikipedia](https://en.wikipedia.org/wiki/Optical_character_recognition)."
+  alt="A printed page titled “Optical character recognition”, being scanned with a handheld OCR scanner with a red light." caption="A photo of a handheld OCR scanner, from [Wikipedia](https://en.wikipedia.org/wiki/Optical_character_recognition)."
 %}